theNewDynamic/oregonsadventurecoast.com/content/blog/restaurant-o-s-executive-chef-eoghain-o-neill-appears-on-food-network.md

   image: ''

 ---
 Coos Bay, North Bend & Charleston may have that small-town charm and appeal, but it doesn't mean our restaurants are lacking in any way.
-You may be surprised to know that we have world-class chefs amd chefs-in-training right here in Coos Bay!
-The O[regon Coast Culinary Institute](https://www.socc.edu/), one of Oregon's top culinary schools, features award-winning student teams.
+You may be surprised to know that we have world-class chefs and chefs-in-training right here in our own back yard!
+The [Oregon Coast Culinary Institute](https://www.socc.edu/), one of Oregon's top culinary schools, features award-winning student teams.
 Coos Bay is also home to [Chef Eoghain O’Neill](http://restauranto.us/masterchef-o-neill), owner of [Restaurant O](http://www.restauranto.us/).
 You may be interested to know that Chef O'Neill has also appeared as a contestant on the [Food Network ](https://www.foodnetwork.com/shows/beat-bobby-flay)hit show, _Beat Bobby Flay_.

 The premise of the show is for two talented chefs to compete for the chance to go toe-to-toe with celebrity chef Bobby Flay.